manikandan-e/document/multi-host-postcode-gerrit.md

       This feature enables for Multi-host with hot plug-able host in slot.
       Postcode D-bus interface needs to create based on host present(Host Field replaceable Unit D-bus interface ).

- - Create, register and add dbus connection for "/xyz/openbmc_project/hostX/state/boot/raw".
+ - Create, register and add dbus connection for "/xyz/openbmc_project/hostX/state/boot/raw" based on Host discovery as mentioned above..
  - Add "Value" property to store current postcode from hostX(X=0,1,2.N).
  - Read each hosts postcode from fb-ipmi-oem postcode interrupt handler.
  - Send event to post-code-manager based on which host's postcode received from IPMB interface(xyz.openbmc_project.State.HostX.Boot.Raw.Value)